eknkcc/crdao-frontend/README.md

 	5- Add the repository address or the code file where the job will be done.<br>
 	6- Need to add a detailed description of the job.<br>
 -	After filling this information, you will press the “Submit Job” button to add a job.<br>
--	You will see 2 conditions.
-If you accept these, you can create a job by saying "continue".<br>
 -	After creating the job, you can make edits again if you want.<br>
 -	By clicking “Comment”, you can both comment and access previous comments.
 And you can reply to other comments.<br>
 -	It must be approved by the admin in order to perform the transactions related to the created jobs.<br>